-A. It is expected that students admitted into Texas Baptist College or Southwestern Seminary will conduct themselves in a manner worthy of the Lord's calling, consistent with the institution's policies, and Scriptural principles.
-It is the intent of student discipline to exercise genuine Christian concern while addressing challenging situations.
-The Dean of Students in conjunction with other school responds to challenging situations for the benefit of personal growth and professional development.
-The welfare of student is the primary concern (Cf. Gal.
+It is expected that students admitted into Southwestern Seminary and Texas Baptist College will conduct themselves: 1. in a manner worthy of the Lord's calling, 2. consistent with institutional policies, and 3. grounded in scriptural principles.
+The intent of student discipline is to exercise genuine Christian concern while addressing a wide range of challenging situations.
+In conjunction with other school officials, the Dean of Students will respond to ALL raised concerns for the benefit of the student's personal growth and professional development.
+The welfare of each student is the primary concern (Cf. Gal.
 6:2).
-Disciplinary action may result from any inappropriate behavior, such as immoral or unethical conduct, menacing or disruptive activity, violations of personal and/or property rights, civil or legal infractions.
+Disciplinary action may result from any inappropriate behavior such as: immoral or unethical conduct, menacing or disruptive activity, violations of personal and/or property rights, and civil or legal infractions.